getditto/image-builder/utils/public-ami-cleanup/README.md

 # Public AMI Cleanup Tool

-An interactive CLI tool for managing public AMIs in AWS that start with the prefix `capa-ami-`.
+An interactive CLI tool for managing AMIs in AWS that start with the prefix `capa-ami-`, focusing on making public AMIs private.

 ## Features

-- Fetches all public AMIs with the `capa-ami-` prefix across configured regions
+- Fetches ALL AMIs (both public and private) with the `capa-ami-` prefix across configured regions
 - Displays AMIs in a tree structure showing root AMIs (us-east-1) and their copies
+- Shows proper hierarchy even when root AMIs are already private
+- Real-time status updates as AMIs are made private
 - Interactive selection with keyboard navigation
-- Bulk selection of entire trees or all AMIs
+- Bulk selection of entire trees or all public AMIs
-- Converts selected public AMIs to private
+- Converts selected public AMIs to private without closing the app

 ## Prerequisites